HOBET Practice Test Review

 If you've been thinking about going to school to train for a career in the field of health care, you may have discovered that you're going to be required to pass a test called the HOBET before you can be admitted to your desired school.
 Most people in America have never heard of the HOBET; it's only when people begin thinking about becoming a health care professional that they first hear about the test.
 They're surprised to learn that this little known test can make or break their chances of embarking on a career in health care.
 So what exactly is the HOBET, and what's it all about?

 HOBET stands for Health Occupations Basic Entrance Test, and it is what's known as an aptitude test.
 Many schools use it as an entrance examination for people interested in studying for a health care profession.
 It should not be confused with tests of knowledge, which most people are used to taking in high school and college.
 These tests measure how much information a person has learned about a particular subject.
-The HOBET doesn't do that; rather it measures a person's ability to learn importance health care concepts, as well as if they have what it takes to handle the stress that comes with working in health care.
+The HOBET doesn't do that; rather it measures a person's ability to learn important health care concepts, as well as if they have what it takes to handle the stress that comes with working in health care.
 It also measures a person's social skills, since these are much more important in health care than in many other jobs.
+Taking numerious HOBET practice tests is recommended for test day success.

 HOBET Self-Assessment Modules: